Traders

 Resiliency to Price Wicks (ie. by aggregating spot price data and effectively filtering irregular price movements on any given exchange)

-In Lynx, liquidations occur when a trader's losses - as calculated by Net P&L - reach a threshold equating to 90% of their collateral (this will be increased in the future).
+In Lynx, liquidations occur when a trader's losses - as calculated by Net P&L - reach a threshold equal to 85% of their collateral.
 At this point, all losses and accumulated fees are deducted from the trader's collateral and sent to the corresponding liquidity pool.
-Any remaining collateral has a small liquidation fee applied to it before the remainder is returned to the trader's wallet.
+The remaining collateral is subject to Lynx's liquidation fee.

 The positionValue that triggers liquidation for a long position is defined as: